 The video and the theory talk about how this structure is used by all stories that we write, explaining it in detail.
-What we’re interested in though, is how this is also applicable to us in our creative lives.
-My point here is, that when we watch a movie/ experience a story, we obviously journey with the protagonist as well.
-This means that the hero also takes us to the special world with him.
+What we're interested in, though, is how this is also applicable to us in our creative lives.
+My point here is that when we watch a movie/ experience a story, we journey with the protagonist.
+This means that the hero also takes us to the "special world" with him.
 And it is because of this that we feel inspired through other art.
-Creativity then, comes from that “special world” as described above.
-I’ll come back to all this in a bit.
+Creativity then comes from that "special world," as described above.
+I'll come back to all this in a bit.

 The significance of this special world:

-Now what sparked this thought was a very interesting comment on the video by a Youtube user named “Maitrī xp”.
+What sparked this thought was a fascinating comment on the video by a Youtube user named "Maitrī xp."
 Parts of what he said are–

 "This cycle I first encountered, more profoundly, on psychedelic experiences."

-“For me it’s more an inheritance of the cycle of season per say, or day and night, with which we have become so intricately connected”
+"For me, it's more an inheritance of the cycle of season per se, or day and night, with which we have become so intricately connected."

-“When the nights comes and we can only see what is far we dreams, we see everything merging with each other and dancing like shadows”
+"When the nights come, and we can only see what we dream, we see everything merging and dancing like shadows."

-The main take away I got from his comments is that the cycle as described in the video, particularly the distinction of the two worlds, exists within us, and is also a part of how the universe works, as the universe is creation itself.
+The main takeaway from his comment is that the cycle described in the video, particularly the distinction of the two worlds, exists within us and is also a part of how the universe works, as the universe is creation itself.
 But more importantly, it is the special world from which we get our creative ideas.

 Entering the special world:

-The special world exists in the late nights, in dark corners where things are unclear, where nothing is certain, in fog and mystery, and especially in dreams.
+The "special world" exists in the late nights, in dark corners where things are unclear, where nothing is certain, in fog and mystery, and especially in dreams.
 Dreams are probably when our minds are at their most effortlessly creative self.
-The day brings with it clarity, normalcy and schedule.
-Spend all your time only pursuing the normal world – like activities, and creativity might suffer.
+The day brings with it clarity, normalcy, and schedule.
+Spend your time only pursuing "normal world" activities, and creativity might suffer.

-The Youtube comment guy may have experienced this through psychedelic substances, but it can be safely said that there are many different triggers or doors to the special world.
-David Lynch is a big practitioner of transcendental meditation and now it should be easy to see why.
-The Twin Peaks director is well known for his unusual, weird, dreamlike and extremely creative works, and his works almost directly showcase the special world itself.
+Maitrī (the Youtube comments guy) may have experienced this through psychedelic substances, but it can safely be said that there are many different triggers or doors to the special world.
+David Lynch is a prominent practitioner of transcendental meditation, and it should now be easy to see why.
+The Twin Peaks director is well known for his strange, dreamlike, and highly creative works, which often almost directly showcase the special world itself.

-I personally like to work in the evenings with the lights dimmed, incense sticks burning and a water fountain on in the background.
-It takes me out of the bright, normal world and basically helps me in knocking on the door of the special world (although that door doesn’t always open despite my best attempts.)
+I, personally, like to work in the evenings with the lights dimmed.
+I also light incense sticks and keep a small water fountain switched on in the background.
+It takes me out of the bright, normal world and helps me knock on the special world's door.
+It has to be noted, though, that this doesn't always work.

-Also as I stated before, if stories take you on a journey with the character, maybe this is why they inspire us and spark creative ideas – It is because with the character, we too have entered the special world, where ideas reside.
-Maybe this is why “art inspires art”
+Stories take you on a journey with the character, and maybe this is why they inspire us and spark creative ideas.
+With the character, we too enter the special world, where ideas reside.
+Perhaps this is why "art inspires art."

 Protecting your special world:

-Because of this, I’d say beware of the mundane that can push the door to the special world far away into obscurity, of the trials of everyday life that can chain you to the normal world.
-If you spend every moment of your day thinking about work, bills, groceries, running a home, money, relationships, social life and all normal world concerns, even on the bed at night, it is obvious that the door to the special world might be lost.
+Because of this, I'd say beware of the mundane, for it can push the door to the special world far away into obscurity, and of the trials of everyday life that can chain you to the normal world.
+If you spend every moment of your day thinking about work, bills, groceries, money, relationships, social life, and all these "normal world" concerns - even in bed at night - you might lose the way to the special world.

-Instead, remove some time and create a sanctum, a place, time and an activity that allows your mind to dwell on obscurity – on things different from the normal world.
-Meditate, draw, write, look at the stars, watch the clouds, take a walk in the woods, travel – there are tons of options, just make sure it’s different from the normal world, and make sure you’re conscious and aware of the magic of that moment and activity. if you’re not careful, the demands of everyday life can snatch it away from you
+Instead, carve out some time and create a sanctum, a place, time, and an activity that allows your mind to dwell on obscurity – on things different from the normal world.
+Meditate, draw, write, look at the stars, watch the clouds, take a walk in the woods, travel – there are tons of options, just make sure it's different from the normal world, and make sure you're conscious and aware of the magic of that moment and of that activity.
+If you're not careful, the demands of everyday life can snatch it away from you.

-I also feel that this is why you should avoid doing things like watching too many sitcoms, news, indulging in mainstream popular music, things that instantly gratify us, numb us and elevate our moods for a short span of time, and keep your mind stuck within the normal world.
-Instead, let your thoughts descend into the darker, more unfamiliar areas.
+I also feel that this is why we shouldn’t saturate our free time with too many sitcoms, news, mainstream media and entertainment - things that instantly gratify us, numb us and elevate our moods for a short time, and keep our minds trapped within the normal world.
+Instead, we should let our thoughts descend into the darker, more unfamiliar areas from time to time.

-Maybe, now having understood this, it might be a good idea to watch a film and stop it in between – when the character is still in the special world – and use that energy to do creative work, and then finish off the movie later on when I’m done with that work?
+Having understood this, it might be interesting to watch a film and stop it midway – with the character suspended in their special world – and use that energy for creative work, and then finish off the movie later?
 It sure is worth a try!

 What do you think?
 Do you feel this describes how you feel about creativity, art and beauty?
-And what are your methods to gain access to the special world, or to get inspired?
+And what are your methods to gain access to the special world?